stefanhans/distributed-contexting/why/PITCHME.md

 ## We are on the way!

-- cloud -> ipfs
+- from cloud to ipfs |
-- data silo -> ocean protocol
+- from data silos to data exchange (Ocean Protocol) |
-- blockchain -> ethereum
+- from blockchain to ethereum |

 +++